amicuchu/NintendoClientsWiki/Hpp-Server.md

 As an alternative to [PRUDP](PRUDP-Protocol), Nintendo provides an HTTP server that can be used to call [NEX methods](NEX-Protocols).

 The server is at `https://hpp-<game server id>-<environment>.n.app.nintendo.net/hpp/`.
-A list of game server ids can be found [here](Game-Server-List).
 The environment is one of L, C, S, D, I, T, J or U, followed by a single decimal digit.

 The following headers are sent in requests: